 ...and Pest Advisory Bureau.

-Scamander uses the name "Pest Sub-Division" to refer to this, but the Department may have been through a reorganization since the last edition of FB was published.
-According to FB, some of the responsibilities of the Pest Sub-Division are:
+Newt Scamander uses the name "Pest Sub-Division" to refer to the Pest Advisory Bureau, but the Department may have been through a reorganisation since the last edition of Fantastic Beasts and Where to Find Them was published.
+According to the book, some of the responsibilities of the Pest Sub-Division are: